-With the introduction of the product patent regime in 2005,biotech firms in India are preparing themselves for an intense phase that would test the ultimate enterprise and intuitive knowledge of Indian scientific and industrial community.
+Biotech firms in India have prepared themselves for an intense phase that would test the ultimate enterprise and intuitive knowledge of Indian scientific and industrial community in the product patent era.
 Human resource issues

-The rate at which the biotechnology industry in India is progressing is heart-warming.
-But the same cannot be said about human resources in biotechnology.
+The rate at which, the biotechnology industry in India is progressing is heart-warming.
+But the same cannot be said about the human resource in biotechnology.
 There are several issues that need to be tackled to ensure the progress that has been made in this sector.

-The issues can be divided into six main aspects:
+The issues can be divided into main aspects:

-- .
 Biotech curricula

-- .
 Training in practical aspects

-- .
 Forging industry-academia partnerships

-- .
 Creating policy framework

-- .
 Creating awareness about biotechnology

-- .
 Nurture and promote bioentrepreneurship

+Biotech curricula

-Biotech curricula:The course content of biotechnology as a subject in India needs an immediate relook.
-Unlike pharma education, which is historically well established with organized syllabus, adequate lab exposure and training, biotechnology curricula is still evolving.
+The course content of biotechnology as a subject in India needs an immediate relook.
+Unlike pharma education, which is historically well established with organized syllabus, adequate lab exposure and training, Biotechnology curricula is still evolving.
 Due to lack of exposure, many colleges and universities in the country offering biotech courses are not offering a standardized content material.
 The course content seems to swing between being either too academic or too general without any specific, well-planned practical training or lab exposure.